Valiors/SO/README.md

 **Task 3**

 Add syscall _int negateexit(int negate)_ to MINIX's process manager (PM), such that, when called with _negate != 0_, will apply logical NOT to the calling process's exit code.
 If _negate == 0_, restore the original exit code.
 Forked processes inherit behavior of parent.
-Subsequent calls of negateexit do not influence behavior of children.
+Subsequent negateexit calls do not influence behavior of children.
 Processes terminated by signals should not have their exit codes changed.